-Hand in Hand is transforming Arab-Jewish relations in Israel through the power of the shared living.
+Hand in Hand is transforming Arab-Jewish relations in Israel through the power of shared living.
 When people live and learn together every day in Hand in Hand schools and communities have formed a resilient shared society of Jews and Arabs across Israel.
 We see the impact of our work in our students, alumni, families, communities, government officials, and media.
 Each one of these groups on its own makes a difference – and the sum total starts to show Israeli society that it is possible to live together as equals.

 Hand in Hand’s award-winning schools are in high demand.
-With over 1,200 children on waiting lists, and requests to build new Hand in Hand schools in over 10 locations, we know that growing numbers of Israelis across the country are seeking an alternative for their children.
+With requests to build new Hand in Hand schools in over 10 locations, we know that growing numbers of Israelis across the country are seeking an alternative for their children.
 We plan to continue our growth until there is a Hand in Hand school in every mixed region in Israel, offering this alternative way of life and learning to thousands more across the country.

 Over 700 incredible young women and men have graduated Hand in Hand schools.
 Our students graduate with a passionate commitment to social action alongside a finely honed sense of empathy, a nuanced understanding of society, and the uncommon experience of having already lived the values of mutual respect and equality.
 They are our best ambassadors for shared living, and are equipped to advance their beliefs in the world around them, bringing change to their universities, service institutions, and work places.